emissary-ingress/emissary/reference/idp-support/auth0.md

   ![](/doc-images/scopes.png)

 4. In your newly created application, click on the Settings tab, add the Domain and Callback URLs for your service and ensure the "Token Endpoint Authentication Method" is set to `Post`.
-The default YAML installation of Ambassador Pro uses `/callback` for the URL, so the values should be the domain name that points to Ambassador, e.g., `example.com/callback` and `example.com`.
+The default YAML installation of Ambassador Edge Stack uses `/callback` for the URL, so the values should be the domain name that points to Ambassador, e.g., `example.com/callback` and `example.com`.